cdktf/cdktf-provider-snowflake/docs/warehouse.java.md

 Identifier for the virtual warehouse; must be unique for your account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#name Warehouse#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/warehouse#name Warehouse#name}

 ---

 ##### `autoResume`<sup>Optional</sup> <a name="autoResume" id="@cdktf/provider-snowflake.warehouse.Warehouse.Initializer.parameter.autoResume"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 Specifies whether to automatically resume a warehouse when a SQL statement (e.g. query) is submitted to it.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#auto_resume Warehouse#auto_resume}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/warehouse#auto_resume Warehouse#auto_resume}

 ---